Group Size

 Rest and Acclimatization day

-We will take final rest day in Dingboche before climbing Island peak.
+We will take our final rest day in Dingboche before climbing Island Peak.
 Dingboche is a summer settlement for locals.
-We can get panoramic views of Ama Dablam, Lhotse and other several big and small peaks from the ridge on the north behind the village.
-We can also get view of Imja River which flows directly east of the village.
+We can get panoramic views of Ama Dablam, Lhotse, and several other big and small peaks from the ridge on the north behind the village.
+We can also see the Imja River, which flows directly east of the village.
 You can visit one of the world’s highest billiard parlors.
-You can also find internet café in Dingboche.
-So, take rest and save your energy for climbing on forthcoming days.
+You can also find an internet café in Dingboche.
+So, rest and save your energy for climbing on future days.

 Accommodation: